Chaos Now

-Chaos Now (stylized as CHAOS NOW*) is the third studio album by experimental pop musician Jean Dawson, released on October 7, 2022, by the artist's label P+.
+Chaos Now (stylized as CHAOS NOW*) is the second (Note: Dawson's 2019 release Bad Sports has been variously referred to as an album, an EP, and a mixtape.
+If Bad Sports was considered Dawson's debut album, Chaos Now would be his third.) studio album by experimental pop musician Jean Dawson, released on October 7, 2022, by the artist's label P+.
 The album was announced August 19 along with the release of single "Three Heads", with a music video directed by Bradley J. Calder, as well as the artist's first US headlining tour.
 "Porn Acting" was released as a prior single on February 27, third single "Pirate Radio" followed on September 16, fourth single "Sick of It" released September 29, and fifth single "Bad Fruit" featuring Earl Sweatshirt was released October 5.

 Background

 In an interview with Maxine Wally for W, Dawson admitted difficulty with completing the album.
 He spent months in his bedroom in Inglewood, California working on it, comparing his room to "those movies where a dude is trying to figure out a crime and they have pieces of yarn connected to pins on the wall."
 He also admitted to scrapping two previous versions of the album, one which resembled an EP which Dawson says he "vehemently" hates, and the other because it wasn't "profound enough.
 I was just saying words."

 The album's and song's names are all stylized in all caps with an asterisk on the end.
 Dawson described the asterisk as "the way I use periods.
 Instead of it being like a mundane little dot, it's like a firework."